Zikrullah Khadem: As a Hand of the Cause

 Khadem was still attached to the embassy in Tehran when in February of 1952 he received a notice from Shoghi Effendi appointing him as a Hand of the Cause, the highest appointed role in the religion.
 Only 50 were ever appointed, and the title is no longer given out.
 Having prospered as a real estate developer, he determined to carry out all his services at his own expense.
 He subsequently worked full-time for Shoghi Effendi, travelling initially to a Baháʼí conference in Rome in March, and then to all the Baháʼí centers in Europe.
-Bessie Neill, writing for The Press Democrat, wrote of his travels in 1963:
+Bessie Neill, writing for The Press Democrat, wrote in 1963 that in the previous 11 years he had visited Bahai communities in North and South America and in Israel.